Kildare boy hopes to bewitch judges in Britain's Got Talent semi

-An 11-year-old Kildare boy is having to do a disappearing trick as part of his magic act for tomorrow night's Britain’s Got Talent semi-final.
+An 11-year-old Kildare boy is having to do a disappearing trick as part of his magic act for tonight's Britain’s Got Talent semi-final.

 Aidan McCann, who has been performing magic tricks since he was five, will take to the virtual stage of the show’s semi-finals from his bedroom to wow judges Amanda Holden, Ashley Banjo, Alesha Dixon and David Walliams with his magic tricks.